Sputnik (radio station)

+Broadcasting

-While DT64 was broadcast throughout East Germany, Sputnik is available on FM only in one of the five federal states which replaced the GDR and thus only in one of the three federal states that form MDR's coverage area (Saxony-Anhalt); it is available throughout Europe via the Astra satellite on 19.2° east in DVB-S standard as well as on most German cable networks on DVB-C and in the MDR area (Saxony, Saxony-Anhalt, Thuringia) on FM and on DAB+.
+While DT64 was broadcast throughout East Germany, Sputnik is available on FM only in one of the five federal states which replaced the GDR and thus only in one of the three federal states that form MDR's coverage area (Saxony-Anhalt); it is available throughout Europe via the Astra satellite on 19.2° east in DVB-S standard as well as on most German cable networks on DVB-C and in the MDR area (Saxony,Saxony-Anhalt, and Thuringia) on FM and on DAB+.

 DT64 lost all FM frequencies in the first half of 1992.
-In four new federal states these frequencies were given to private radio stations, in Berlin and Brandenburg a new public youth radio station (Rock Radio B, later Fritz) started on the frequencies DT64.
+In four new federal states these frequencies were given to private radio stations, in Berlin and Brandenburg a new public youth radio station (Rock Radio B, later Fritz) started on the frequencies of DT64.
 DT64 had to switch to AM in summer 1992.
 AM transmissions lasted for one year.
 The station was renamed MDR Sputnik.
 Between 1993 and 1997 MDR Sputnik was available only via Astra satellite analog audio subcarriers and a special German digital Radio System DSR, receivable via cable and satellite.
 In 1997 FM coverage in Saxony-Anhalt was increased.
 The station lost most of its news and spoken word content.

+Programming

 In December 2006, the station was relaunched as a high quality youth station, under new station manager Eric Markuse.
 English news bulletins were added between 1.30 P.M. and 6.30 P.M.
 Various other news content returned, as well as more diverse music, especially independent music.

 In summer 2010 MDR cut its budget again: English news and most news content ceased, station manager Eric Markuse left.
 Today (2014) Sputnik is a standard music station.